intergiro/developer-portal/docs/integrate/acquiring/rules.md

 | `|`          | Or                       | `!authorization.currency:(EUR) | !authorization.card.csc:present`     |
 | ` `          | And                      | `!authorization.recurring:subsequent !authorization.card.csc:present` |

-Spacing is important when writting a condition.
+Spacing is important when writing a condition.

 When writing `20-12-24` is a string whereas `20 - 12 - 24` is a number.